kethinov/card/README.md

-# A personal card for Eric Newport.
+# A personal card for Eric Newport

 ```
 npx kethinov